jhumelsine/jhumelsine.github.io/_posts/2025-08-01-abstract-factory.md

 <img src="/assets/AbstractFactory1.png" alt="Warrior delegates to Launcher and Projectile interfaces" width = "100%" align="center" style="padding-right: 35px;">

-`Launcher` and `Projectile` need to remain consistent.
+`Launcher` and `Projectile` need to be consistent.
 For example, we can’t attempt to load an `Arrow` into a `Rifle`.
 We also need the ability to instantiate any number of new Projectile instances.

-The Abstract Factory will resolve these dependencies, so that they are resolved in consistent pairs, they are consistent, allow for multiple instances.
+The Abstract Factory will resolve these dependencies, so that they are resolved in consistent pairs amd allow for multiple instances.

 ## [Strategy](https://jhumelsine.github.io/2023/09/21/strategy-design-pattern.html)
 `Launcher` and `Projectile` are Strategies, since each will be realized via different sets of concrete classes.

-However, the Strategy component of the pattern is the `LauncherSystem` Abstract Factory interface.
+However, the important Strategy component of the pattern is the `LauncherSystem` Abstract Factory interface.
 When added to the design, we get:

 <img src="/assets/AbstractFactory2.png" alt="Featuring Strategy with LauncherSystem" width = "100%" align="center" style="padding-right: 35px;">

-`LauncherSystem` is a Strategy as well.
-It’s only an Abstract Factory in the sense that it’s a Strategy whose responsibility is to acquire other dependencies associated with the design.
+`LauncherSystem` is a Strategy whose responsibility is to acquire other dependencies associated with the design.
+It's an abstraction and a factory, hence the pattern name: Abstract Factory.
 Once the `LaunchSystem` reference is resolved, which I haven’t shown yet, the `Warrior` can acquire a `Launcher` and `Projectiles`.

 ## [Factory](https://jhumelsine.github.io/2023/09/07/essential-design-patterns.html)
 `LaunchSystem` is an abstract Strategy that declares the ability to acquire `Launcher` and `Projectile` virtually.
 Concrete instances of `LaunchSystem` realize that potential using a Factory.

 Here’s the design with a `LauncherSystemTestDouble`, which creates `LauncherTestDouble` and `ProjectileTestDouble`.
-The dashed red line represents architecture boundaries especially to convey the flow of dependency and knowledge.
+The dashed red line represents architecture boundaries especially to highlight the flow of dependency and knowledge, which always crosses these boundaries in one direction.

 <img src="/assets/AbstractFactory3.png" alt="Adding test Doubles" width = "100%" align="center" style="padding-right: 35px;">

-This is the entire Abstract Factory design. __Abstract Factory is simply a specific application of the Strategy design pattern where the behavior is acquiring object instances.__
+This is the entire Abstract Factory design. __Abstract Factory is a specific application of the Strategy design pattern where the behavior is acquiring object instances.__

 ## [Dependency Injection](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html) and [Configurer](https://jhumelsine.github.io/2023/10/09/dependency-injection-design-pattern.html#configurer)

-Dependency consistency resides in the concrete Factories, but we can’t enforce it.
+Dependency consistency resides in the concrete Factories, but we can’t guarantee or enforce it.
 A developer could easily define a `LauncherSystem` where the `Launcher` is a Rifle and the `Projectile` is an Arrow.
 However, the `LauncherSystem` is not complex.
 The code snippet in the diagram is almost the entire implementation.
 Visual inspection should help ensure that the acquired `Launcher` and `Projectile` are consistent.
 It would not be difficult to design unit tests that confirm this as well.

 As long as each `LauncherSystem` enforces dependency consistency, the rest of the design should not need to be concerned about it.

-At this point, the GoF are done with the design, but I’m not We still don’t know how `Warrior` resolves the `LauncherSystem` reference.
-There may be several ways to resolve this, but I prefer Dependency Injection with a Configurer, which completes the design with:
+At this point, the GoF are done with the design, but I’m not.
+We still don’t know how `Warrior` resolves the `LauncherSystem` reference.
+There may be several ways to resolve this, but I prefer Dependency Injection with a Configurer, which completes my design with:

 <img src="/assets/AbstractFactory4.png" alt="Adding Testing Configurer" width = "100%" align="center" style="padding-right: 35px;">